Alex Kipman: Career

 Kipman joined Microsoft in 2001, starting development on Microsoft's integrated development environment (IDE) Visual Studio.
 Starting 2005, he helped in the development of Microsoft Windows, until joining the Xbox department in 2008, where he oversaw the acquisition of the technology for the Xbox Kinect from an Israeli company, PrimeSense.
 The product was finished two years later.

 In 2011, Time magazine named him to its list of its 100 Most Influential People in the World, a list consisting of leaders, artists, innovators, icons and heroes.
 In a subsequent interview with Fast Company, he said "Software is the only art form in existence that is not bound by the confines of physics."
 In 2012 he was named Inventor of the Year by the Intellectual Property Owners Association.

 In 2013, Kipman gave the commencement speech at his alma mater, the Rochester Institute of Technology (RIT).

 In 2016, he gave a Ted Talk on mixed reality, called "A futuristic vision of the age of Holograms".
 In a 2017 interview with Alice Bonasio, he emphasized his passion for mixed reality, stating how it gives him a sense of "displacement superpowers".
 During the Hololens 2 reveal at the Mobile World Congress in 2019, Alex Kipman talked about how the Hololens 2 would be the "next era" of mixed reality, making it more culturally relevant.

 In 2019 while he was developing metaverse technologies, the Smithsonian Institution in Washington, D.C named Kipman the winner of an American Ingenuity Award, calling him a pioneer of holographic and augmented reality technology.
 Later that year he gave a speech in Shanghai announcing that Microsoft's second-generation HoloLens would ship later that year.

 In 2021, he received the Longuet-Higgins Prize by the Pattern Analysis and Machine Intelligence (PAMI) Technical Committee at the Conference on Computer Vision and Pattern Recognition (CVPR) for fundamental contributions in computer vision.

-In May 2022, Kipman left Microsoft to found Analog AI.
-He has been the CEO of Analog AI since 2023.
+In May 2022, Kipman left Microsoft amid allegations of verbal and sexual harassment.
+He later founded Analog AI and has been its CEO since 2023.
 In March 2024, he joined Verses AI as a strategic advisor.